 The World “In” God?

 Panentheism’s conception of God differs from classical theism that postulates God as both immanent and transcendent, and to deism which posits God to be transcendent but not imminent (3).
 One way to see this is to view God and the world occupying different spatial locations, with one being inside the other (4).
 But what does it means to say that God is “in” the world?
-Scholar Benedikt Paul Göcke offers the following dozen points cornering what this has been thought to mean:
+Scholar Benedikt Paul Göcke offers the following points concerning what this has been thought to mean:

 - God energizes the world,